saurabh2059/sem5WebLearn/semantics.md

     <footer>    Contains footer information, like copyright or contact details.
     <figure>    Groups media, such as images or diagrams, along with their captions.
     <figcaption>Provides a caption for the <figure> element.
-    <time>      Represent time or dates, useful for eventd or timestams.
+    <time>      Represent time or dates, useful for event or timestamps.
     <mark>      Highlights text, indicationg relevance or context.

 # Semantic vs Non-Semantic Elements